vmware-archive/clarity/_documentation/cards.md

 - Homogeneous content facilitates scanning -- users  quickly find and compare information of interest.  <!--Objects, applications, and services are typically collected in individual, homogeneous groups.-->
 - Content of varying type often shows "the bigger picture."<!-- --such a collection might show the number of users logged in, recent tasks, alerts, and infrastructure to build.
 Cards in heterogeneous groups often don't have associated actions. -->

-### Card group layouts include grid and list

-{: .list}
+### Use a grid for card layout

-- A grid places cards in fixed rows and columns:  more content in less vertical space means less scrolling.
+A grid places cards in fixed rows and columns:  more content in less vertical space means less scrolling.
 It's easy for users to scan content in this layout.
 If in doubt, use the grid.
-- A list puts cards in a single column: a good solution for mobile devices or a reduced display.

 ### Switching views: cards and datagrids

 In homogeneous card groups, consider enabling users to switch between card view and datagrid view.
 While cards show richer content than a datagrid, a datagrid lists more items at once.

 Toggles for switching between views go in the upper right of the card group.
-Card group should be the default view.
+The card group should be the default view.